mjbetti/wgs-processing-pipeline/README.md

 ## Getting started
 ### Installing dependencies
 The easiest way to install all of the required tools is via a package manager such as Anaconda (https://docs.conda.io/en/latest/miniconda.html).
-In this particular case, Miniconda3 (py37_4.8.3, linux-64) was used to install all of the following dependencies.
 For your convenience, a ready-to-use Anaconda environment can be installed using the ```wgs_pipeline_env.yml``` file.
-For the sake of intercompatibility, no specific version numbers were specified, so the most recent compatible version of each of the following tools will be installed:
+This environment contains all of the following dependencies:

 * ```fastqc```
 * ```bwa```